AmerDawood/E-Commerse-Api/README.md

 ### Features :
-Sign-In, Sign-Up and LogOut using Email & Password
+- Sign-In, Sign-Up and LogOut using Email & Password

-profile screen  / Update Profile
+- profile screen  / Update Profile

-Settings Screen
+- Settings Screen /Faqs Screen /Complaints Screen  / Contact Screen

-Using Dark Theme & Light Theme
+- Using Dark Theme & Light Theme

-Add/Remove Products to/from Cart.
+- Add/Remove Products to/from Cart.

-Change quantity of products in the cart.
+- Change quantity of products in the cart.

-Check out your Cart and Make an Order.
+- Check out your Cart and Make an Order.

-Check your recent orders at Order History.
+- Check your recent orders at Order History.

-Using Responsive UI.
+- Using Responsive UI.

-Using Api & shared preference.
+- Using Api & shared preference.

-Using GetX as state management.
+- Using GetX as state management.